kelbert2/JavaNuggets/JavaScript.md

 * * `elem.getElementByTagName(tag)` - returns just the first one
 * `elem.getElementsByClassName(className`) - returns elements that have the given CSS class.
 * `document.getElementsByName(name)` - returns elements with the given name attribute, document-wide.
 Very rarely used.
+* `document.elementFromPoint(clientX, clientY)` - returns the most nested element on given window-relative coordinates, or null if coordinates are out of the window.

 These returned collections are live, meaning they reflect the current state of the document and auto-update when it changes. `querySelector/All` and `getElementById` are not live.